The Palace of Auburn Hills: Select concerts

-Michael Jackson performed three sold-out shows during his Bad World Tour on October 24–26, 1988.
+Michael Jackson performed three sold-out shows during his Bad World Tour from October 24–26, 1988.

-Janet Jackson performed two shows here on August 22–23, 1990, as part of her Rhythm Nation World Tour.
-She returned July 30–31, 2001, on her All for You Tour.
+Janet Jackson performed two shows here from August 22–23, 1990, as part of her Rhythm Nation World Tour.
+She returned from July 30–31, 2001, on her All for You Tour.

 On October 21, 1990 MC Hammer made a stop at the Palace as part of his Please Hammer Don't Hurt 'Em World Tour.

 Aerosmith played the venue 14 times from 1990 to 2012.

 Grateful Dead performed at the Palace eight times from 1992 to 1995.

-Van Halen performed four shows on their For Unlawful Carnal Knowledge Tour on February 21–22, 1992, and on April 3–4, 1992.
-They also performed consecutive shows during their The Balance "Ambulance" Tour on April 15–16, 1995.
+Van Halen performed four shows on their For Unlawful Carnal Knowledge Tour from February 21–22, 1992, and from April 3–4, 1992.
+They also performed consecutive shows during their The Balance "Ambulance" Tour from April 15–16, 1995.

-U2 performed at The Palace on March 27, 1992, on the first leg of their Zoo TV Tour.
+U2 performed at the Palace on March 27, 1992, on the first leg of their Zoo TV Tour.
 During the performance, Bono called a local pizza bar from the stage and ordered 10,000 pizzas for the crowd in attendance.
 Approximately 100 pizzas were delivered.
 They returned on May 30, 2001, for their Elevation Tour, and on October 24 and 25, 2005 for their Vertigo Tour.

-The Cure performed two consecutive shows, during their Wish Tour on July 18–19, 1992, with The Cranes as their opening act.
+The Cure performed two consecutive shows, during their Wish Tour from July 18–19, 1992, with The Cranes as their opening act.
 The shows were recorded and released as a live album, entitled Show.

 Bon Jovi performed during their Keep the Faith world tour on March 2, 1993, their Crush Tour on November 18, 2000, their Lost Highway Tour on February 20 and July 7, 2008, and their Circle Tour in 2010.

+On August 13, 1993, Steely Dan performed at the Palace as part of their tour in support of Donald Fagen’s album Kamakiriad.
+This was Steely Dan’s first ever live performance since 1974.

 The Palace was the site of an attempt on the life of Led Zeppelin guitarist Jimmy Page, while he was on tour, with former bandmate Robert Plant, during their No Quarter Tour.
 On March 31, 1995, Lance Alworth Cunningham, a 23-year-old who thought Led Zeppelin's music contained Satanic messages, tried to rush the stage with a knife.
 He was subdued about 50 feet from the stage.

 Grand Funk Railroad performed a benefit show for Bosnia and Herzegovina in March 1997 on their Reunion Tour.
 The show also featured Peter Frampton, Alto Reed, Paul Shaffer, and the Detroit Symphony Orchestra.
 The performance was recorded, and released as the double-live Bosnia album in October of that year.